scilus/nf-neuro/README.md

 nf-core modules info denoising/nlmeans nf-core subworkflows info preproc_t1
 ```

+> [!NOTE]
+> Additionally, `VS Code` users can install the [nextflow extension](https://marketplace.visualstudio.com/items?itemName=nextflow.nextflow),
+> which contains a language server that helps you in real time when coding.
+It gives you useful tooltips on modules inputs and outputs, commands
+> to navigate between modules and workflows and highlights errors.
+For sure, you get all that for free if you use the `devcontainer` !

+> [!IMPORTANT]
+> The `nextflow language server` is a precious resource that will help you resolve most exceptions existing within the metadata
+> description of modules and workflows prescribed by `nf-core` and shown below.
+Thus, we highly recommend its use.

 You'll get a good description of the modules's or subworkflow's `behavior` and `dependencies`, as well as a
 thorough description of its `inputs` and `outputs`.
 To use them in your own pipeline, you need first to